SugamSagar-DS458/Personal-Intro-Python/README.md

 ## Code Structure
 * personal_intro.py: The main Python script containing the input and output logic.
+* requirements.txt: Lists any dependencies (blank for this standard library project).
 * README.md: Project documentation and guidelines.
 * screenshot.png: Visual proof of execution.